 Please be aware that we're currently experiencing a high demand for training courses and we're doing our best to ensure that all of our customers are booked on the earliest possible training course available.
-However, sometimes this may not be possible, and we kindly ask you for your patience and understanding during the process.

 - We will ask anyone who is unwell with symptoms of Covid-19 to not attend the course.